virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 The specified `branch` can be any, other than the `gh-pages`.

-We use the `stanford` branch for our workflow, but it can also be the `main`, or any other newly created branch.
+This setup uses the `stanford` branch for our workflow, but it can also be the `main`, or any other newly created branch.
 Upon the `git push`, the [workflow](#github-workflow-deployment) will be triggered.

 ---